Cartman Joins NAMBLA: Plot

 Meanwhile, Stuart and Carol McCormick are trying to have another baby.
-As Kenny does not like the idea, he tries to stop them by throwing a fastball at his father's crotch to shatter his left testicle.
-When his mother gets pregnant anyway, he adds morning-after pills to a chocolate milk/vodka cocktail and gives it to his mother, who refuses the drink because of her pregnancy.
+As Kenny does not like the idea, he tries to stop them by throwing a fastball at his father's crotch to shatter his left testicle, causing Stuart to vomit from the extreme pain.
+When his mother gets pregnant anyway, he adds morning-after pills to a chocolate milk/vodka cocktail and gives it to his mother, who politely refuses the drink because of her pregnancy.
 Stuart drinks it and it causes him to vomit and defecate.
 Later, Kenny convinces his family to go with him to North Park Funland to ride The John Denver Experience, a violent ride not recommended for pregnant women.
-However, Kenny's father gets a broken nose from the ride and ends up vomiting, defecating, and now, draining his bloody nose into a garbage can.
+Carol enjoys herself and suffers no apparent ill-effects; however, Kenny's father gets a broken nose from the ride and ends up vomiting, defecating, and now, draining his bloody nose into a garbage can.
 Enraged at his failures, Kenny chases Carol through the town and into the NAMBLA hotel with a plunger, attempting to plunge the fetus out of her.
 Upon seeing this, Stuart angrily chases after Kenny to stop him from hurting his mother and their unborn child.

-The two plots collide when the Marlon Brando look-alikes and the federal officers arrive at the hotel, and a madcap chase with the boys, both NAMBLAs (one of which are running naked), and the feds ensues.
+The two plots collide when the Marlon Brando look-alikes and the federal agents arrive at the hotel, and a madcap chase with the boys, both NAMBLAs (one of which are running naked), and the feds ensues.
 Kenny, still chasing after his mother and in turn being chased by his father, joins in.
 Cartman decides that Butters should be the sacrificial lamb for the pedophiles to have their way with.
 While Butters is sent into an empty room and leaves unharmed, Stuart enters a room to search for Kenny, only to find the NAMBLA pedophiles, who somehow mistake him for a little boy and proceed to gang-rape him.

 In the end, all of the North American Man/Boy Love Association members are apprehended by the FBI and the Marlon Brando lookalikes.
-They try to weasel their way out of jailtime by giving out a speech equating pedophilia with being an oppressed minority and that they simply cannot help their sexual attraction to young boys.
-However, Stan and Kyle retort at this by stating that, while they believe in tolerance and equality for all, the pedophiles are criminals who hurt children and should be treated as such.
+They try to weasel their way out of jailtime by giving out a speech falsely equating pedophilia with being an oppressed minority and that they simply cannot help their sexual attraction to young boys.
+However, Stan and Kyle reject this, stating that, while they believe in tolerance and equality for all, pedophiles are criminals who hurt children and should be treated as such.
 As the pedophiles are taken away to custody, Cartman backhandedly apologizes to his friends for almost getting them raped, assuring that they will "blossom into maturity" someday.

-The raped Stuart is loaded into an ambulance, which accidentally goes in reverse and runs over Kenny, killing him instantly.
-Afterwards, Carol gives birth to an identical child they name Kenny, which she says is the 52nd time that it has happened.
+Stuart - who by this point has had his testicles shattered, body poisoned, nose broken, and even been violated by dozens of pedophiles - is loaded into an ambulance, which accidentally goes in reverse and runs over Kenny, killing him instantly.
+Afterwards, Carol gives birth to an identical child they name Kenny, which she says is the fifty-second time that it has happened.